Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 Importance of Desert Ecosystem

-The desert biome is very important to this earth.
-Deserts can be found on every single continent, and even though they lack water, they play an important role in helping animals, humans and the environment.
+Despite the profound temperature extremities, the desert biome is very important to this earth.
+Deserts can be found on every single continent, and even though they lack water, they play an essential role in helping animals, humans, and the environment.

 1. Flora & Fauna